 Span range: Short

-They came into use over 30 centuries ago and remained popular until the industrial revolution and material sciences enabled architects to build more advanced and efficient bridge designs.
+They came into use over 30 centuries ago and remained popular until the Industrial Revolution, and advancements in material sciences allowed architects to create more advanced and efficient bridge designs.

 The underside of an arch bridge looks very different than other types of bridges.
-All bridges have a curved underside, which looks like someone has cut a semicircle out of the bridge’s bottom.
+All bridges have a curved underside, which looks like someone has cut a semicircle from the bottom of the bridge.

-Actually, the curve design allows the load to spread out instead of pushing it in the vertically downward direction.
-The load spreads out to the supports at each end (known as abutments).
-The arch and abutments make the bridge strong enough to carry heavy loads.
+Actually, the curve design allows the load to spread out instead of pushing it in a vertically downward direction.
+The load is distributed to the supports at each end, called abutments.
+The combination of the arch and abutments makes the bridge strong enough to carry heavy loads.

 17. Through Arch Bridge